 - Family Support – including preparation for transition and outside support

 - Learning Environment – including opportunity for learning outside the classroom

 - Life Skills – including work readiness and enterprise skills

 These areas focus on all aspects of learning, including play, practical experiences, offsite activities and involvement with key adults and peers.

 The ‘Learning Powers’ that all staff encourage the pupils to think about are:

-Staff use some specialist approaches to support pupils in achieving their curriculum targets and these include access to counselling, 1 to 1 support, alternative communication systems such as PECS (Picture Exchange Communication Systems), sensory processing input, Intensive Interaction, signing, Objects of Reference, Makaton, structured teaching approaches and Positive Handling Strategies, which allow pupils to manage their own behaviour where possible.
+Staff continue to incorporate specialist approaches to support pupils in achieving their curriculum targets which can include; access to mentoring, 1:1 support, alternative communication systems such as PECS (Picture Exchange Communication Systems), Proloquo2go, Attention Autism, Intensive Interaction, Objects of Reference, Makaton, structured teaching approaches and Positive Handling Strategies which allow pupils to manage their own behaviour where possible.